 2. Fish in a Tree

 The story is about a girl named Ally.
 The book opens with a baby shower for her teacher, and she has picked out a card.
-The teacher’s up in front of the room opening presents and cards.
+The teacher opened presents and cards in front of the room.
 She opens a card from Ally.
 Her face falls when she opens the card, and she immediately sends Ally to the principal’s office.
 When Ally gets to the principal’s office, the principal wants to know why he has given this card to her teacher because it is a sympathy card.

 Read similar: 5 Books Like Fish In A Tree